AdobeDocs/commerce-frontend-core/src/pages/guide/themes/create-storefront.md

 }
 ```

-You can find details about the Composer integration in the Magento system in [Composer integration](https://developer.adobe.com/commerce/php/development/build/composer-integration/).
+You can find details about the Composer integration in the system in [Composer integration](https://developer.adobe.com/commerce/php/development/build/composer-integration/).

 ## Add registration.php